NICALab/BEAR/README.md

 <p align="center">
 <img width="65%" src="src/confocal_demo.gif">
 </p>
 <h6 align="center">Demo video acquired using BEAR.
+Input video, low-rank component, and sparse component from left to right.

   This data is not included in the paper and this repository.</h6>

 Official source codes for "Efficient neural network approximation of robust PCA for automated analysis of calcium imaging data", MICCAI 2021.